aashish-bidap/Packaging-Lambda-Dependencies/README.md

 ## Creating Python Dependencies Package for AWS Lambda :

-Below is a walk through for packaging the Python Depencdencies for AWS Lambda on Ubuntu Server.
+Below is a walk through for packaging the Python Depencdencies for AWS Lambda using Ubuntu Server.

 ### Setting up the EC2 Instance-